danny-dang/datascience-cheatsheet/Data Science Cheatsheet/Machine Learning.md

 ## Support Vector Machine (SVM)

-> Support Vector Machine (SVM) seeks to split the data in the best way possible by finding a **hyperplane** that maximize the distance (**margin**) between data points of the classes (**support vectors**)
+> Support Vector Machine (SVM) seeks to split the data in the best way possible by finding a **hyperplane** that maximizes the distance (**margin**) between data points of the classes (**support vectors**)

 *Hyperplane*: The decision boundaries subspace that split the classes that has $n-1$ dimension(s) *Margin*: The distance between the edges of the classes *Support vectors*: Support vectors are data points that are closer to the hyperplane and influence the position and orientation of the hyperplane
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUxNzMyMDI4MCwxODUwNjQ5NDU2LDE5OT
+eyJoaXN0b3J5IjpbLTE3MTI5MDgwNjksMTUxNzMyMDI4MCwxOD
-MwMjg4NzksMTc5MzI2OTU2Niw5NTcwNjQwNiwxMzYwNjU3Njgx
+UwNjQ5NDU2LDE5OTMwMjg4NzksMTc5MzI2OTU2Niw5NTcwNjQw
-LC05NTYxMzMyNjMsMTkxNjc3MjkxNiwxMjMyOTk1ODU0LDEzMD
+NiwxMzYwNjU3NjgxLC05NTYxMzMyNjMsMTkxNjc3MjkxNiwxMj
-ExMzQ3ODYsLTI1MzAwOTQwLC0yMDE1MDE4NzgsLTEyMzAwOTM0
+MyOTk1ODU0LDEzMDExMzQ3ODYsLTI1MzAwOTQwLC0yMDE1MDE4
-NTIsLTQyNjg2MTE2NiwxMDYzMDg3Nzg2LDEyMzEzMzc3NzQsMT
+NzgsLTEyMzAwOTM0NTIsLTQyNjg2MTE2NiwxMDYzMDg3Nzg2LD
-c1ODI1NzE2LDE1NTU5MzUwNzEsLTM3NDM0MzI1NywtMTc2Mjgx
+EyMzEzMzc3NzQsMTc1ODI1NzE2LDE1NTU5MzUwNzEsLTM3NDM0
-MDYyNF19
+MzI1N119
 -->